bigcabal/zikoko/README.md

 - `develop/dev` triggers a deployment to [zikoko-dev.herokuapp.com](https://zikoko-dev.herokuapp.com)
 - `develop/staging` triggers a deployment to [zikoko-staging.herokuapp.com](https://zikoko-staging.herokuapp.com)
 - `develop/live` triggers a deployment to [zikoko-live.herokuapp.com](https://zikoko-live.herokuapp.com)

+## Notes for Kachi

+You should read the [Deployment/Contribution Process on Formation](https://github.com/bigcabal/formation/blob/develop/README.md) for an overview of how deploying will work from now on.

+When you're working locally, you should start the application by running `npm run dev`.